techninja8/zk-merkle-proofs/README.md

 This Rust program implements a **Sigma Protocol** to prove membership in a **Merkle Tree** using **Elliptic Curve Cryptography (ECC)** over **Secp256k1**.
 The protocol enables a prover to demonstrate that a given transaction belongs to a Merkle tree without revealing any other transactions or any information related to the Merkle tree at all (including merkle proof and merkle root), ensuring privacy and efficiency.

 ## Features
-- **Merkle Tree Construction**: Builds a Merkle tree from a set of hashed transaction data.
+- **Merkle Tree Construction**: Builds a Merkle tree from a set of hashed transaction data, returns the merkle root.
 - **Merkle Proof Computation**: Extracts the Merkle proof path for a given transaction.
-- **Elliptic Curve Mapping**: Maps Merkle proofs and roots to ECC scalars.
+- **Elliptic Curve Mapping**: Maps Merkle proofs and roots to ECC scalars and sets them as Sigma-Secrets (merkle-product).
 - **Sigma Protocol Implementation**: Implements the three steps of a Sigma protocol:
   1. **Commitment** (`commit()`) - Generates a random elliptic curve commitment.
   2. **Challenge** (`challenge()`) - Computes a challenge hash.
   3. **Response** (`response()`) - Computes a proof response.
-- **Proof Verification**: Checks if the proof is valid using elliptic curve operations.
+- **Proof Verification**: Checks if the proof is valid using elliptic curve operations and returns a boolean indicating validity.

 ## How It Works
 1. **Construct the Merkle Tree**: